Skip To Main Content

 This prestigious organization honors students who demonstrate outstanding achievements in academics, character, leadership, and community service.
 Members will engage in a variety of activities designed to enhance their skills and contribute to their community, including service projects, leadership workshops, and academic enrichment opportunities.
 The NHS focuses on fostering a commitment to academic excellence and personal integrity while encouraging students to take an active role in their school and community.
 Students will have the opportunity to lead and participate in service initiatives, collaborate with peers on meaningful projects, and contribute to the growth and development of their school environment.

-Sponsor: Cathi Warren
+Sponsor: Ms. Cathi Warren

 National Honor Society